fatimaAhmad635/expense-tracker-for-transaction/README.md

 Contributions are always welcome!

 If you have any questions or need help getting started, feel free to open an issue on the GitHub repository.
 We look forward to seeing your contributions!

+## Note
+This project belongs to Mohit Email: (bmohit162001@gmail.com) We contributed to his project "Expense Tracker For Transaction"